 The Circle Avenue area can be transformed to serve the needs of residents.
 Neighborhood-scale retail development, apartment buildings of 2-3 stories, and green space can fill the large vacant lot along Washington Street.
 Smaller residential dwellings can fill other vacant parcels to the north.

 Circle Avenue can be redesigned to calm traffic, better support pedestrian use, and provide access to industrial areas to the west.
+Property owners can work with governmental agencies to assess and address environmental conditions on brownfield sites.

 A monument or other cultural placemaking element could be placed at the intersection of Circle Avenue and Washington Street to terminate the view of Washington Street.

 - A Realign Liston Street with Circle Avenue

 - B Placemaking opportunity

 - (C) New industrial infill / expansion

-- (D) Retail space
+- Retail space

 - (E) Parking in rear

 - (F) Apartment buildings

 - G Park / open space

 - H Parking screened from street

-- ( ) Low-density residential infill
+- () Low-density residential infill